RainZhao01/2350_project/README.md

 # 3. Setup upstream:
 # git push --set-upstream origin

-# 4. try to pull someone most recent branch repo that contain our updated name.
+# 4. try to pull someone most recent branch repo that contain our updated name.(first person should pull form Rain's branch, do not pull form master yet.
+When you click on 'branches' on the GitHub website, it will display which branch is the most recent updates.")

 # 5. modify the readMe file